smart-social-contracts/kybra-simple-db/README.md

 ## Features

 - Uses IC persistent storage when used on the Internet Computer, although it can be run outside IC using a custom storage object.
+- No need for calling ".save()".
+Just use the variables seamlessly (TODO: explain better)
 - Simple key-value storage with JSON serialization
 - Entity-relationship management
 - Audit logging of all operations